-Inherited retinal diseases (IRDs) are a group of genetic degenerative disorders of the retina and affect more than 200 million people worldwide.
-Mutations in genes that are responsible for retinal function can lead to visual impairment and, in some cases, blindness.
+Inherited retinal diseases (IRDs) are a heterogeneous group of genetic degenerative disorders of the retina and affect > 2 million people worldwide.
+Mutations in genes that are responsible for retinal function can lead to vision impairment and, in some cases, blindness.
 IRDs are inherited in autosomal dominant, autosomal recessive, mitochondrial, or X-linked patterns with varying penetrance, resulting in a highly variable clinical course.

 How familiar are you with IRDs?
 Test your knowledge with this quick quiz.